OWASP AIVSS · Race-test fixture · Co-author

 CVSS scores traditional software vulnerabilities along dimensions like attack vector, privileges required, and impact on confidentiality / integrity / availability.
 AIVSS adds AI-specific dimensions: how a vulnerability propagates across fine-tunes of a base model, how an agent's autonomy widens the blast radius, and how quickly a runtime layer can detect and enforce against the exploit (time-to-enforce).

-What did AiEGIS contribute to AIVSS?
+What did AIEGIS contribute to AIVSS?

-AiEGIS authored the audit-pack-signing v0.5 race-test fixture for the AIVSS enforcement-effectiveness dimension.
+aiegis authored the audit-pack-signing v0.5 race-test fixture for the AIVSS enforcement-effectiveness dimension.
 It was merged into OWASP's working text on 2026-05-09 in commit 9c72ca06.
-The fixture spec has SHA-256 c5f62c9fce6e08b5… and is byte-for-byte cited in the working text.
-AiEGIS also participates in AIVSS Issue #31 (Runtime Enforcement Effectiveness) and #32 (Multi-Agent Governance Gaps).
+The fixture spec has SHA-256 c5f62c9fce6e08b5… and is byte-for-byte cited in the working text. aiegis also participates in AIVSS Issue #31 (Runtime Enforcement Effectiveness) and #32 (Multi-Agent Governance Gaps).

 How do I apply AIVSS scoring to my own AI agent?